-• Year value: Member States should provide the value of the indicator in the given year.
+• Year value: Member States should provide the value of the indicator in the year X-3 and X-2.

 Mandatory, if applicable (i.e. Member States are obliged to provide the information if the progress indicator(s) have been set).